 An agency worker or on a flexible contract

-An apprentice – and you can still continue your training whilst on furlough
+An apprentice (you can still continue your training whilst on furlough

-If claiming for the scheme from 1 May 2021, the qualifying period is slightly different.
-Your employee must have put you on their payroll on 2 March 2021.
-Your employer has to have given PAYE Real Time Information (RTI) notification of earnings to HMRC between 20 March 2020 and 2 March 2021.
+If there was a claim for the scheme from 1 May 2021, the qualifying period was slightly different.
+Your employer would have needed to put you on their payroll on 2 March 2021.
+They would then have to give PAYE Real Time Information (RTI) notification of earnings to HMRC between 20 March 2020 and 2 March 2021.

-Anyone on the 39 weeks of Statutory Maternity Pay (SMP) will still be paid standard maternity cover by their employer.
-Also if you’re sick and still employed, you will still receive sick pay or benefit from Statutory Sick Pay (SSP) as outlined in your contract with your employer.
-However, you can be furloughed once you are able to return to work.
+Anyone on the 39 weeks of Statutory Maternity Pay (SMP) will still have been paid standard maternity cover by their employer.
+Also if you’re sick and still employed, you’d still be eligible to receive sick pay or benefit from Statutory Sick Pay (SSP) as outlined in your contract with your employer.
+However, you could still be furloughed once you are able to return to work.

-Your employer can claim a grant from Her Majesty’s Revenue and Customs (HMRC) that’ll pay you for 80% of your gross monthly salary up to a maximum of £2,500 per month.
-Since 1 July 2020, employers can bring back furloughed employees to work a flexible shift pattern.
-Under the extension to the scheme, flexible furloughing will still be allowed in addition to full-time furloughing, meaning employees can work any number of hours and have any time they aren’t working topped up through the furlough scheme.
+Employers claimed a grant from Her Majesty’s Revenue and Customs (HMRC) to pay you for 80% of your gross monthly salaryup to a maximum of £2,500 per month.
+From 1 July 2020, employers could bring back furloughed employees to work a flexible shift pattern.
+Under the extension to the scheme, flexible furloughing was allowed in addition to full-time furloughing, meaning employees could work any number of hours and have any time they weren’t working topped up through the furlough scheme.

-Under the extension to the furlough, the government will return to paying 80% of wages for hours not worked up to a cap of £2,500, and employers will go back to paying National Insurance and pension contributions, as well as paying employees for hours worked in the normal way.
-This will be reviewed in January to decide whether economic circumstances are improving enough to ask employers to contribute more.
+Under the extension to the furlough, the government returned to paying 80% of wages for hours not worked up to a cap of £2,500 with employers paying National Insurance and pension contributions, as well as paying employees for hours worked in the normal way.

-The amount contributed by the government for the extension into March is higher than what it was during the last months of the original furlough scheme.
+The amount contributed by the government for the extension into March was higher than the last months of the original furlough scheme.
 Employers had to start contributing from September if they wished to keep an employee on the scheme.

 In September 2020, the government paid 70% up to £2,187.50, with employers paying the remaining 10% of the pre-tax salary up to £312.50.
 In October, the government started paying 60% up to £1,875, with employers paying the remaining 20% up to £625.

-If you’re put on furlough and will struggle with your reduced salary, you may be eligible for support through Universal Credit.
+For those who were put on furlough and struggled with reduced salary, they could apply for Universal Credit.

-Can I still be made redundant if I am on furlough?
+Can I still be made redundant after furlough?

-After your agreed furlough leave is up, your employer can decide to make redundancies.
-The hope is that by using the furlough facility it will not be necessary to make people redundant.
-However, if your company does decide to make you redundant, you will still have the same rights when it comes to notice periods and statutory redundancy rights.
+After your agreed furlough leave is up, your employer may decide to make redundancies.
+The hope is that by using the furlough facility it wouldn’t be necessary to make people redundant.
+However, if your company did decide to make you redundant, you will still have the same rights when it comes to notice periods and statutory redundancy rights.

-Yes – the HMRC grant will be paid to your company, who will then use this to pay 80% of your gross monthly salary up to £2,500 the same way they’d usually pay you.
-Any tax or other monthly deductions from your paycheck will still be taken out as normal.
+Yes – during the Coronavirus Job Retention Scheme, the HMRC grant would’ve been paid to your company, who then used this to pay 80% of your gross monthly salary up to £2,500 the same way they’d usually pay you.
+Any tax or other monthly deductions from your pay would still be taken out as normal during furlough.

-The government states that a furloughed employee cannot do anything that:
+The government stated that a furloughed employee cannot do anything that:

 Where can I get help?

-If you are at risk of not meeting your financial commitments as a result of being furloughed, there are ways to help you manage your money; you can contact your credit provider directly to request an emergency payment freeze.
+If you are at risk of not meeting your financial commitments as a result of being furloughed, there are ways to help you manage your money.
+For example, you can contact your credit provider directly to request an emergency payment freeze.
 The emergency payment freeze means you have agreed in advance to stop making repayments for an agreed length of time.

-Other steps to consider during furlough leave could include rethinking your budgets.
+Other steps to consider after furlough could include rethinking your budgets.
 Our interactive budget planner can help you see where your money is going, and work out if there’s anything you can save on during this time.

 By budgeting, you might be able to avoid a missed or late payment.
-But if your monthly income has been cut by being on furlough and you do think you’ll miss a payment, there are steps you could consider to help manage the impact, including contacting your lender upfront or asking for impartial debt advice from services such as StepChange.
+But if your monthly income had been cut by being on furlough and you think you would miss a payment, there are steps you could consider to help manage the impact, including contacting your lender upfront or asking for impartial debt advice from services such as StepChange.

-This article was written on 8 March 2021; all information was correct at the time of writing.
+This article was updated on 28 September 2021; all information was correct at the time of writing.

 - Could Covid-19 help you save?